yucombinator/trailstolove/content/posts/2022-05-14-goldmyer-hot-springs-wa/index.md

 ![Cave at Goldmyer Hot Springs](cave.jpg "Cave at Goldmyer Hot Springs")
 ![Goldmyer Hot Springs](springs.JPG "The hot springs we came here for")

-The caretakers gave us a lot of advice and were a little surprised we managed to make it there from the Middle Fork trail, through the raging creek.
+The caretakers from Goldmyer Hot Springs gave us a lot of advice and were a little surprised we managed to make it there from the Middle Fork trail, through the raging creek.
 We camped on the property overnight and had another soak the next morning, and headed back to the car on the old road.
 There is a bucket provided where you can hang your food, and that came in handy because we encountered mice that was vying for our food.

 ![Going home](logging-road.jpg "Leaving the Hot Springs")